I had a chance to chat with legendary KGO talk show host

 You just have to read and study.
 I discuss these issues three hours

-a day, five days a week, and the dinning issues threes hours a week,
+a day, five days a week, and the dining issues three hours a week,

 so if every American discussed contemporary affairs three hours a